octo-technology/tezos-academy/src/Chapters/ChapterStrings/course.md

 ## Slicing Strings

-Strings can be sliced using a built-in function _String.slice_ as follows:
+Strings can be sliced using a built-in function _String.sub_ as follows:

 ```
 const name: string = "Captain Rogers"
-const slice: string = String.slice(0n, 1n, name)
+const slice: string = String.sub(0n, 1n, name)
 ```

-⚠️ Notice that the offset and length of the slice are natural numbers.
+⚠️ Notice that the offset and length of the sub function are natural numbers.

 ## Length of Strings